aaronparker/aaronparker.github.io/_posts/2019-04-23-fslogix-container-sizing.md

 The FSLogix team provide scripts for container management including resizing and shrinking the disks available here: [FSLogix Miscellaneous-Scripts](https://github.com/FSLogix/Miscellaneous-Scripts)

-Note, that to complete the maintenance tasks, the containers can't be in use.
+Note that to complete the maintenance tasks, the containers can't be in use.
 They must be detached from the VM and thus the user must be logged off.

 ### Storage